hcoco1/phase2app/README.md

  Users can access the app data through four main links in the navigation bar: Home, Properties, Tables, and Charts.

-1.- Once the page load, the home page shows a few images and some information about real estate.
+1. Once the page load, the home page shows a few images and some information about real estate.

-2.-All the data is fetched in the properties tab.
+2. All the data is fetched in the properties tab.
 The user can scroll down and check the collection of properties.
 There are two nested tabs in  Properties: List and Add New Property.
 The List tab is, by default, where all data is displayed.
 By clicking the view button on a property card, users will be sent to a new view where only the selected property is shown.
 Also, the users can access more images, and a delete button is in the detail view.
 The user will be sent to the List tab by clicking the List button.
 The Add New Property tab is where the user adds new real estate properties in the database.

-3.- A table is shown in the Table tab.
+3. A table is shown in the Table tab.
 It contains information on seven attributes (id,  city, state, listing price,  square feet,  property type, and operation type).
 Users can sort the attributes by clicking on the table header.
 Additionally, users can search for a specific detail by typing in the search text box input located about the table.

-4.- Two statistics charts are shown in the Charts tab.
+4. Two statistics charts are shown in the Charts tab.
 A bar chart and a line chart show information about how properties prices in Texas state.
 If the user hovers over the graph, some information will be displayed.

 <div align="center">